 #2.
 Reverse email search with Facebook

-Facebook has 450 million users worldwide and there’s a high probability that the sender may also have a profile on Facebook.
+Facebook has a billion users and the likelihood is therefore high that the sender may also have a profile on Facebook.

 Unlike LinkedIn and most other social networks, Facebook lets you search users by email address so that should make your job simpler.
-Just paste the email address of the sender into the Facebook search box and you’ll immediately know if a matching profile exists in the network.
+Just paste the email address of the person into the search box and Facebook will instantly tell you if a profile exists with that email address or not.

 #3.
 Check all the other Social Networks